 You’re a mere seven steps away from launching your first blog.
 Let’s go!

 The first thing I recommend to anyone who’s curious about how to start a blog is to buy a domain name.
 (Already got one?
 Move on to Step 2.)
-I own FamousAshleyGrant.com and TampaBayFreebies.com, for example.
+I own FamousAshleyGrant.com, for example.
 (Full disclosure, I’ve been a GoDaddy customer since 2009 and have used their WordPress blog hosting since a painful misadventure with a free blogging platform).
-If you type either of my domain names into your web browser, you’ll be taken to the corresponding website.
-Now, both blogs also have their own IP addresses made up of long strings of numbers.
-But obviously it’s easier for readers to remember TampaBayFreebies.com than 172.16.254.1.
+If you type my domain name into your web browser, you’ll be taken to the corresponding website.
+Now, my blog has its own IP address made up of a long string of numbers.
+But obviously it’s easier for readers to remember FamousAshleyGrant.com than 172.16.254.1.

 Until a few years ago, bloggers had just a few choices in web extensions — basically .com, net and .org.
 Now you can actually get a .blog extension for your web address.
 Brilliant, right?
 (There’s also .buzz, .guru and lots more — check out the whole list here.)
 Whatever you put on the other side of the dot tells readers what your blog’s about.

 So for example: